 Is Swimming in a Bathtub or a Pool a Good Idea for Guinea Pigs?

-If the guinea pig is paddling crazily to reach at the other end of the pool, it means that it doesn’t like swimming.
+Also, they find the bathing and swimming activities traumatic.
+Furthermore, if the guinea pig is paddling crazily to reach the other end of the pool, it means that it doesn’t like swimming.

 Forcing Guinea Pig to Swim Isn’t a Good Idea

 There are chances that they might get hurt.
-If the level of water rises above the nose, it might result in upper respiratory infection.
+If the water level rises above the nose, it might result in an upper respiratory infection.
 Frequent bathing makes their skin dry out and itchy.

 Research: Do Pet Guinea Pigs Enjoy Swimming?

-A research was conducted on testing the likelihood of guinea pigs to start swimming on its own and after they have been exposed to swimming.
-It presented a hypothesis that swimming can be a stressful task for guinea pigs.
+A research was conducted on testing the likelihood of guinea pigs to start swimming on their own and after being exposed to swimming.
+It presented a hypothesis that swimming can be stressful for guinea pigs.

 Can I Train the Guinea Pig to Swim?

-If you want to make them look presentable for a show.
+- If you want to make them look presentable for a show.

 When bathing is inevitable, it might be a pleasant idea to teach your cavy in their early life that water isn’t scary or can even be fun.
 If it’s the first time you are letting your cavy in the bathtub, it’s better to have another person around to help you out.
 If the guinea pig desperately needs a thorough wash, you should follow these steps:

-Pour water to the base of the bath bowl but keep the level low to start with.
+Step 2: Pour water to the base of the bath bowl but keep the level low to start with.

-Cup guinea pig in your hands’ palm and hold it gently while taking it to water; it may be helpful to speak comfortingly.
+Step 3: Cup guinea pig in your hands’ palm and hold it gently while taking it to water; it may be helpful to speak comfortingly.

-Keep this cycle of positive encouragement going on until all signs of resistance subside completely.
+Step 5: Keep this cycle of positive encouragement going on until all signs of resistance subside completely.

-Once you think they are comfortable enough, you can remove your hands.
+Step 6: Once you think they are comfortable enough, you can remove your hands.

-To teach the guinea pig how to swim, you need to be very careful about two things.
+To teach the guinea pig how to swim, you need to be very careful about two things:

-First, don’t leave the guinea pig unattended and take it out as soon as they show discomfort or anxiety.
+- First, don’t leave the guinea pig unattended and take it out as soon as they show discomfort or anxiety.

-Second, don’t place your cavy in chlorinated water as it could burn their eyes and skin.
+- Second, don’t place your cavy in chlorinated water as it could burn their eyes and skin.

 Reasons to Give Guinea Pig a Bath

-Ideally, guinea pigs should be given a bath two to three times in a year, but never twice in a month.
-It is because they have sensitive skin and taking a bath frequently and swimming in the water often makes their skin dry.
+Ideally, guinea pigs should be given a bath two to three times a year, but never twice in a month.
+They have sensitive skin, and taking a bath frequently and swimming in the water often makes their skin dry.